clint22/NetWorkManager/README.md

 ```
 Because we wrapped the response inside a sealed class, it's easy to distinguish between a successful response and a failure response using an exception.

+### Please note

+I'm using a temporary JSON bin to fetch the details.
+If the network call is failing using the sample app, you have to change the base URL from the Network module library and the end point point from the sample app.

 ### Find this repo useful 🤟?
 Please star it 🌟 and follow me on __[LinkedIn](https://www.linkedin.com/in/clint-paul-2504bba7/)__